 Bottom line: Is IPVanish good?

-We can't say IPVanish is the best VPN out there, but if you have a large family or device-heavy household, the ability to connect unlimited devices to secure Wi-Fi provides excellent value.
+We can't say IPVanish is the best VPN out there, but its unlimited devices allowance provides excellent value, especially if you have a large family or device-heavy household.

 While IPVanish doesn't have the most servers, it still offers a large variety of server locations around the world, including countries in South America, Asia, Oceania, and Africa.
-It also can help you choose the fastest server in your preferred location.
+It also provides server load and other server statistivcs to help you choose the fastest option in your preferred location.

-If you don't have many devices, then you might find IPVanish pricing too expensive — especially when the first-year discount ends.
-You may also not enjoy the dated desktop interface.
-However, we had an excellent user experience with IPVanish on our mobile device.
+If you don't have many devices, you might find IPVanish pricing too expensive — especially when the first-year discount ends.
+You also might not enjoy the dated desktop interface.

 IPVanish is best for households with multiple devices looking for the essential features of a VPN without affecting internet speeds.
 If you aren't looking to connect several devices and want a more affordable plan, read how IPVanish compares to our alternatives: